zharry29/pddlego-pf/README.md

-# nl-to-pddl
+# PDDLEGO: Iterative Planning in Textual Environments

-This preliminary README only provides usage.
-Details will be added in the near future.
+This README provides usage to replicate the methods described in the paper.

 First, install [TextWroldExpress](https://github.com/cognitiveailab/TextWorldExpress).